 - 2 sweet potatoes medium sized

-- 2 tbsp coconut oil spray You can substitute olive oil if you prefer.
+- 2 tablespoon coconut oil spray You can substitute olive oil if you prefer.

 - 5 oz goat cheese

-- 1 tbsp fresh basil thinly sliced for garnish
+- 1 tablespoon fresh basil thinly sliced for garnish

 - Preheat oven to 450 degrees.